 - 1. Netting shall be done only in respect of assets where provisions for depreciation or for bad and doubtful debts have been made. - 2.
-Assets which have been deducted, from owned fund to arrive at NOF shall have a weightage of 'zero'.

-- 3. While calculating the aggregate of funded exposure of a borrower for the purpose of assignment of risk weight, such non-banking financial companies shall net off the amount of cash margin/ caution money/security deposits (against which right to set-off is available) held as collateral against the advances out of the total outstanding exposure of the borrower. - 4.
-27(i) NBFCs are permitted to apply zero percent risk weights in respect of exposures guaranteed under any existing or future schemes launched by Credit Guarantee Fund Trust for Micro and Small Enterprises (CGTMSE), Credit Risk Guarantee Fund Trust for Low Income Housing (CRGFTLIH) and individual schemes under National Credit Guarantee Trustee Company Ltd (NCGTC) provided they satisfy the following conditions: - (a) Prudential Aspects: The guarantees provided under the respective schemes should comply with the requirements for credit risk mitigation, as applicable for scheduled commercial banks in terms of paragraph 7.5 of the 'Master Circular on Basel III Capital Regulations' dated May 12, 2023, as amended from time to time, which, inter alia, requires such guarantees to be direct, explicit, irrevocable and unconditional. - (b) Restrictions on permissible claims: Where the terms of the guarantee schemes restrict the maximum permissible claims through features like specified extent of guarantee coverage, clause on first loss absorption by member lending institutions (MLI), payout cap, etc., the zero percent risk weight shall be restricted to the maximum permissible claim and the residual exposure shall be subjected to risk weight as applicable to the counterparty in terms of extant regulations. - (c) In case of a portfolio-level guarantee, effective from April 01, 2023, the extent of exposure subjected to first loss absorption by the MLI, if any, shall be subjected to full capital deduction and the residual exposure shall be subjected to risk weight as applicable to the counterparty in terms of extant regulations, on a pro rata basis.
-The maximum capital charge shall be capped at a notional level arrived at by treating the entire exposure as unguaranteed. - (ii) Further, subject to the aforementioned prescriptions at clause (i) above, any future scheme launched under any of the aforementioned Trust Funds, in order to be eligible for zero percent risk weight, shall provide for settlement of the eligible guaranteed claims within thirty days from the date of lodgement, and the lodgement shall be permitted within sixty days from the date of default.
+Assets which have been deducted, from owned fund to arrive at NOF shall have a weightage of 'zero'. - 3.
+While calculating the aggregate of funded exposure of a borrower for the purpose of assignment of risk weight, such non-banking financial companies shall net off the amount of cash margin/ caution money/security deposits (against which right to set-off is available) held as collateral against the advances out of the total outstanding exposure of the borrower. - 4.
+35(i) NBFCs are permitted to apply zero percent risk weights in respect of exposures guaranteed under any existing or future schemes launched by Credit Guarantee Fund Trust for Micro and Small Enterprises (CGTMSE), Credit Risk Guarantee Fund Trust for Low Income Housing (CRGFTLIH) and individual schemes under National Credit Guarantee Trustee Company Ltd (NCGTC) provided they satisfy the following conditions: - (a) Prudential Aspects: The guarantees provided under the respective schemes should comply with the requirements for credit risk mitigation, as applicable for scheduled commercial banks in terms of paragraph 7.5 of the 'Master Circular on Basel III Capital Regulations' dated May 12, 2023, as amended from time to time, which, inter alia, requires such guarantees to be direct, explicit, irrevocable and unconditional. - (b) Restrictions on permissible claims: Where the terms of the guarantee schemes restrict the maximum permissible claims through features like specified extent of guarantee coverage, clause on first loss absorption by member lending institutions (MLI), payout cap, etc., the zero percent risk weight shall be restricted to the maximum permissible claim and the residual exposure shall be subjected to risk weight as applicable to the counterparty in terms of extant regulations.

-27 Vide circular DOR.STR.REC.67/21.06.201/2022-23 dated September 07, 2022.
+35 Vide circular DOR.STR.REC.67/21.06.201/2022-23 dated September 07, 2022.